Why Do People Snore and How Can It Be Treated?

 1. Physiological Factors

-• Narrowed Airway: Relaxed throat muscles and tongue collapse lead to restricted airflow.
+• Narrowed Airway: Relaxation of throat muscles and tongue collapse during sleep can restrict airflow.

-• Obstructive Sleep Apnea (OSA): Severe cases involve repeated breathing pauses, lowering oxygen levels and increasing health risks.
+• Obstructive Sleep Apnea (OSA): A more severe condition marked by repeated breathing interruptions, reducing oxygen levels and increasing health risks.

 2. Common Triggers

-• Obesity: Fat accumulation around the neck compresses the airway.
+• Obesity: Excess fat around the neck narrows the airway.

-• Nasal Conditions: Deviated septum, enlarged adenoids (common in children), and chronic nasal inflammation contribute to airway blockage.
+• Nasal Conditions: A deviated septum, enlarged adenoids (especially in children), and chronic nasal inflammation can block airflow.

-• Lifestyle Habits: Alcohol, smoking, and sleeping on the back worsen airway obstruction.
+• Lifestyle Habits: Alcohol use, smoking, and sleeping on the back exacerbate airway obstruction.

 Health Risks of Snoring